fiftydinar/gidro-os/README.md

 Just download & install it.

+If you are on UEFI system, you will notice blue MOK screen after installer, which is used for enrolling security keys.
+If your system uses Secure Boot, you will need to "Enroll key" with a password `ublue-os` (type minus on a keyboard as - sign if you get errors).

+Otherwise, continue boot.

-After that, type this command into Terminal & reboot:
+After you get into the OS, type this command into Terminal & reboot:

 ```
 rpm-ostree rebase ostree-image-signed:docker://ghcr.io/fiftydinar/gidro-os:latest